dogacandu/operations-and-analysis/README.md

 some examples of my work on data analysis, visualization and management with python includes:

--- FantasyBasketball: here I analysed made up Euroleuge basketball data and build models to predict player price.
+-- FantasyBasketball: here I analysed fantasy Euroleuge basketball data and build models to predict player price.

 --  turkey sound  : here I analysed a kaggle competition which is about identifying turkey sound using audio embedded youtube videos